Leigh Peterson

 personal details

 • I rode motorcycles for 15 years—to the Yukon, to the Grand Canyon, and across southern Africa.
-In 2019 I sold my Honda CBF1000 and adopted a dog, and while I do miss riding, it’s hard to do a lot of motorcycle touring with (now) two mutts.
+In 2019 I sold my Honda CBF1000 and adopted a dog, and while I do miss riding, it’s hard to do a lot of motorcycle touring with (now) three mutts.
 My mother finds this to be a much safer passion.

 • If you put any stock into Myers-Briggs, my results consistently clock me as an INFJ (note that I skew pretty heavily toward introvert).